-To whatever extent the Court in Quirin otherwise backtracked from some of its broader pronouncements in Milligan, it again embraced this differentiated approach to the constitutionality of military jurisdiction.
-Thus, Chief Justice Stone separately addressed whether Congress had in fact validly prohibited the conduct in question and whether the exercise of military-rather than civilian-jurisdiction was appropriate.
+To whatever extent the Court in Quirin otherwise backtracked from some of its broader pronouncements in Milligan, it again embraced this bifurcated analysis of the constitutionality of military jurisdiction.
+Thus, Chief Justice Stone separately addressed whether Congress had in fact validly prohibited the conduct in question under Article I and whether the exercise of military-rather than civilian-jurisdiction was appropriate.
 To the former, the opinion focused on Article 15 of the Articles of War (present-day Article 21 of the UCMJ, 10 U.S.C. § 821).
 Through that provision, Chief Justice Stone explained,